LightBoy01/ai-job-spot/src/job-descriptions/9092d010b38f676cfac79b3fef3598b0b18cbd472a55ac3d6f865ffb17cfa67c-tectake-gmbh-hr-manager-mwd.md

   there to ensure you have everything you need to succeed, both professionally and personally.
 ---
+### Description\
-### Description\\ntectake is a dynamic e-commerce company with a broad and steadily growing product range around living, household, leisure, and hobbies.
+tectake is a dynamic e-commerce company with a broad and steadily growing product range around living, household, leisure, and hobbies.
 Through continuous optimization, we continue our successful development both nationally and internationally.
-To drive this success and the rapid growth of recent years into the future, we are looking for an **HR Manager (m/f/d)** in full-time for our headquarters in Igersheim.\\n\\nYou can look forward to:\\n- **Office Dogs** – A relaxed and harmonious work environment thanks to animal companions\\n- **Corporate Benefits** – Attractive employee discounts and benefits on our product range\\n- **Family, friends and career** – Flexible working hours and a modern workplace for optimal work-life balance\\n- **Team spirit** – Joint sports events and team events to strengthen cohesion\\n- **More Benefits** – Support for further training and teambuilding, ergonomic workstations, company health care, and fast decision-making processes in an open corporate culture.
-Additionally, we offer free catering options.\\n\\n### Responsibilities\\n- Taking overall operational and strategic responsibility for the Human Resources department.\\n- Central contact person for all HR-related and labor law questions.\\n- Responsibility for the further development of the HR strategy for attracting skilled workers and for sustainable employee retention.\\n- Introduction and management of HR tools for further digitalization and to support HR work.\\n- Preparation and analysis of HR data and personnel costs.\\n\\n### Qualifications\\n- Completed degree with a focus on HR, Law, or Business Administration.\\n- Several years of professional experience and initial leadership responsibility in Human Resources within an internationally active company.\\n- Profound knowledge of all aspects of labor and and social security law.\\n- Strong analytical skills for generating relevant HR key figures, and for developing and implementing solutions to foster positive changes.\\n- Very good German and English language skills, both written and spoken.\\n- Experience in developing modern HR concepts and in implementing innovative HR tools.\\n- High communication skills and empathy in dealing with different hierarchical levels.\\n- Confident demeanor, hands-on mentality, persuasiveness, and strong negotiation skills.\\n\\n### Author's Take\\nThis is an excellent opportunity for a proactive and experienced HR professional to take on a pivotal strategic role within a rapidly growing international e-commerce company.
+To drive this success and the rapid growth of recent years into the future, we are looking for an **HR Manager (m/f/d)** in full-time for our headquarters in Igersheim.\
+\
+You can look forward to:\
+- **Office Dogs** – A relaxed and harmonious work environment thanks to animal companions\
+- **Corporate Benefits** – Attractive employee discounts and benefits on our product range\
+- **Family, friends and career** – Flexible working hours and a modern workplace for optimal work-life balance\
+- **Team spirit** – Joint sports events and team events to strengthen cohesion\
+- **More Benefits** – Support for further training and teambuilding, ergonomic workstations, company health care, and fast decision-making processes in an open corporate culture.
+Additionally, we offer free catering options.\
+\
+### Responsibilities\
+- Taking overall operational and strategic responsibility for the Human Resources department.\
+- Central contact person for all HR-related and labor law questions.\
+- Responsibility for the further development of the HR strategy for attracting skilled workers and for sustainable employee retention.\
+- Introduction and management of HR tools for further digitalization and to support HR work.\
+- Preparation and analysis of HR data and personnel costs.\
+\
+### Qualifications\
+- Completed degree with a focus on HR, Law, or Business Administration.\
+- Several years of professional experience and initial leadership responsibility in Human Resources within an internationally active company.\
+- Profound knowledge of all aspects of labor and and social security law.\
+- Strong analytical skills for generating relevant HR key figures, and for developing and implementing solutions to foster positive changes.\
+- Very good German and English language skills, both written and spoken.\
+- Experience in developing modern HR concepts and in implementing innovative HR tools.\
+- High communication skills and empathy in dealing with different hierarchical levels.\
+- Confident demeanor, hands-on mentality, persuasiveness, and strong negotiation skills.\
+\
+### Author's Take\
+This is an excellent opportunity for a proactive and experienced HR professional to take on a pivotal strategic role within a rapidly growing international e-commerce company.
 The role offers overall responsibility for HR, emphasizing strategic development and digitalization, combined with a supportive culture that values work-life balance, continuous learning, and strong team cohesion.
 If you're looking to make a significant impact and shape the future of HR in a dynamic environment, this role at tectake is for you.